JuliaTz/training/properties.md

 ##TGrid properties

+Many TGrid properties has default values and are not required in template.
+If property is not defined in TGrid template, default property value is applied instead automatically.

 There is 1 required TGrid property:

 1. ####itemsProvider

-    Value:
+    Value: the name of items provider

     Default value: there is not default value.

 Next properties are not requiered.
-If they are not written, default value is used.
+If they are not defined, default value is used automatically.

-1. ###enableCollapsing.
+1. ####enableCollapsing.
-    Meaning: enables or disables groups collapsing, if property "**enableGrouping**"    is set to *true*.
+    Enables or disables groups collapsing, if property "**enableGrouping**" is set to *true*.

     Value: *true* or *false*.

     Default value: *false*

     Dependings on another properties: Is used only with property *enableGrouping*.
-2. ###enableFiltering.
+2. ####enableFiltering.
-    Meaning: enables or disables filtering.
+    Enables or disables filtering.

     Value: *true* or *false*.

     Default value: *false*.
-3. ###enableGrouping.
+3. ####enableGrouping.
-    Meaning: enables or disables grouping.
+    Enables or disables grouping.

     Value: *true* or *false*.

     Default value: *false*.
-4. ###enablePaging.
+4. ####enablePaging.
-    Meaning: enables or disables paging.
+    Enables or disables paging.

     Value: *true* or *false*.

     Default value: *false*.
-5. ###enableSorting.
+5. ####enableSorting.
-    Meaning: enables or disables sorting.
+    Enables or disables sorting.

     Value: *true* or *false*.

     Default value: *false*.
-6. ###enableVirtualScroll.
+6. ####enableVirtualScroll.
-    Meaning: enables or disables virtual scrolling.
+    Enables or disables virtual scrolling.

     Value: *true* or *false*.

     Default value: *false*.
-7. ###pageSize.
+7. ####pageSize.

-    Meaning: how many items will be displayed on 1 page
+    Defines how many items are displayed on 1 page.

     Value: number from 1 to  total items count.

     Default value: *10*.
-8. ###pageSlide.
+8. ####pageSlide.

-    Meaning: property for page navigation.
+    Property for page navigation.
     Sets how many pages to left and to right you can be able to navigate by one click on its number.

     Value: number from 1 to  total items count.

     Default value: *10*.
-9. ###selectionMode.
+9. ####selectionMode.

-    Meaning: sets how many items can be selected.
+    Defines how many items can be selected in TGrid.

     Value:
     + "none" - you can't select any item,